financial aid

 YES!
 To receive any offered aid, you must begin and remain in attendance through the 100% tuition refund period for each class.
 If you do not attend, ALL of your financial aid will be returned, possibly leaving a balance due on your account.

-It is imperative you check with our office if you plan on dropping any or all of your classes.
-Your aid may be dependent on the number of hours you attempt or complete.
+It is so important for you to check with our office before you drop any or all of your classes.
+Your aid may depend on the number of hours you are enrolled in or the number you complete.
 Talk to us before you make any schedule changes also, click to see our withdrawal information.

-If your final grades consist of all “F’s,” you will receive a letter detailing the amount, if any, aid you will have to repay for the term.
+If your final grades are “F’s,” you will receive a letter giving you the amount, if any, aid you must repay for the term.
 The amount owed is calculated using your last documented date of attendance for the term.

 Financial aid will pay for only one repeat of a class in which you have already received a passing grade, this includes classes that you withdrew from after receiving a passing grade.